 Data is compiled for International and Domestic (including Regional) airline RPT services, and does not include charter or other non-scheduled activity.
-Data is presented on Australian airports with more than 7,000 revenue passenger movements during 2016, except for Avalon Airport which is excluded for commercial-in-confidence reasons.
+Data is presented on Australian airports with more than 7,000 revenue passenger movements during 2017, except for Avalon Airport which is excluded for commercial-in-confidence reasons.

 Each of the top 50 airports has been classified into remoteness class and sub state class.
-These geographies are comparable to 2011 ASGS Remoteness Areas and 2016 ASGS SA4 classifications.
+These geographies are based on 2016 ASGS Remoteness Areas and 2016 ASGS SA4 classifications.